Your Health Care Coverage

 It's unlikely your plan will reimburse 100 percent of your bill.
 You will usually have to pay deductibles, coinsurance, and copayments.

-Your company may have grounds for denying or limiting the size of your claim if a hospital’s or doctor’s fees are higher than the usual and customary charges.
+Your carrier may deny or limit the amount it will pay on your claim if a hospital’s or doctor’s fees are higher than what are considered the “usual and customary charges” and the doctor or hospital isn’t in your plan’s network.
 Usual and customary charges may be based on fees charged by other doctors and hospitals in your area, or typical fees compiled by an independent rating service or an insurance company.

-Most companies have a toll-free telephone information and complaint line, and some companies provide special mediation or arbitration procedures for handling complaints.
+Most carriers have a toll-free telephone information and complaint line, and some carriers provide special mediation or arbitration procedures for handling complaints.
+If you have a complaint against a plan sold on the insurance marketplace, call 1-800-318-2596.

-If you are unable to resolve the matter, you may file a complaint against an insurance company or HMO with TDI.
+If you’re unable to resolve a matter, you may file a complaint against an insurance company or HMO with TDI.
 You may file several ways:

 - on our website at www.tdi.texas.gov/consumer/complfrm.html